Hole spin qubits in Si FinFETs with fully tunable spin-orbit coupling and sweet spots for charge noise: Equilateral FinFETs

-The suppression of the spin-orbit interaction is a result of the anisotropy of Si and can be qualitatively explained by a fourth order Schrieffer-Wolff transformation in the reduced Hilbert spaced spanned by the first three orbital eigenstates in Eq.~\eqref{eq:sol-LaplEq}, whose wavefunctions are shown in Fig.~\ref{fig:Laplace-equation-solution}.
-Let us focus on wires where $z\parallel [001]$, i.e. $\theta=0$.
-In this limit, the explicit form of the reduced $12\times 12$ Hamiltonian is given in App.~\ref{app:electric-field}, see in particular Eq.~\eqref{Eq:12times12E}.
-We now examine the dependence of $\pmb{v}$ on $\varphi$.
-In this case, $v_z=0$, and, generally, we can write the complex off-diagonal matrix element of the spin-orbit velocity $v=(\pmb{v})_x+i(\pmb{v})_y$ as the sum of an anisotropic term $\alpha_A$ and an isotropic direct Rashba-like term $\alpha_I$, i.e.
+The suppression of the spin-orbit interaction comes from an interplay between the anisotropy of Si and the reduced symmetry of the cross-section.
+For simplicity, we focus on wires where $z\parallel [001]$, i.e. $\theta=0$, and examine the dependence of $\pmb{v}$ on $\varphi$.
+In this limit, a reasonable description of the system is provided by the reduced Hamiltonian $H_{12}$ in Eq.~\eqref{Eq:12times12E}, which includes the lowest three orbital states given in Eq.~\eqref{eq:sol-LaplEq}.
+By applying a fourth order Schrieffer-Wolff transformation to $H_{12}$, we find that $v_z=0$, and we can write the complex off-diagonal matrix element of the spin-orbit velocity $v=(\pmb{v})_x+i(\pmb{v})_y$ as the sum of an anisotropic term $\alpha_A$ and an isotropic direct Rashba-like term $\alpha_I$, i.e.

-A similar theory, although with more complicated equations, can be developed generally.
 Importantly, $\alpha_I$ is a real function of $eE_y L$ and it does not depend on the azimuthal growth angle $\varphi$, while $\alpha_A$ is a complex function of $eE_y L$ and oscillates as a function of $\varphi$.
 In particular, for small electric fields and in Silicon we find

 where $\alpha_0$ is the zero field result in Eq.~\eqref{eq:alpha0} and in $\alpha_A$ we also neglected quantitatively small corrections linear in $e E_y L/\epsilon_c$ and proportional to different powers of $e^{-4i\varphi}$.
 For the general dependence of these parameters on the Luttinger parameters, see Eq.~\eqref{eq:so-velocity-expansion}.
+To better convey the importance of the shape of the cross-section, in App.~\ref{app:square-cross-sect}, we highlight the main differences in the spin-orbit coupling of triangular and square Si wires.